DNKpp/DNKpp.github.io/_posts/2025-10-16-compile-error-unit-tests-with-cmake.md

 how can we reliably extract these error expectations from the source file — so they can be used programmatically within CMake?

-# Extracting Error-Messages Expectations with CMake
+# Extracting Error-Message Expectations with CMake

 To automate the verification of compiler errors, the first step is to read the expected error strings from each test’s source file.
 For this, I utilized CMake’s `file` command, which allows us to load the contents of the source file containing the test case.